Fast radio bursts at the dawn of the 2020s: Motivations for continued and future observations

 \subsection{Much larger burst sample}

 The coming 5 to 10 years of observations promise to deliver a sample of $>10,000$ FRBs, which will easily surpass the known Galactic population of radio pulsars found in the past half century.
-Assuming that FRBs are related to neutron stars, we may thus soon know of more extragalactic neutron stars than those in our own Milky Way.
-This large sample is critical for population synthesis studies \citep{james_2021_arxiv_arxiv210107998}, and for applications like galaxy cross-correlation to measure the statistical properties of the local environments \citep{rafieiravandi_2021_arxiv} and IGM \citep{macquart_2020_natur}.
+Assuming that FRBs are related to neutron stars, we may thus soon know of more extragalactic neutron stars than those in our own Milky Way!
+This large sample is critical for population synthesis studies \citep{james_2022_mnras_2}, and for applications like galaxy cross-correlation to measure the statistical properties of the local environments \citep{rafieiravandi_2021_apj} and IGM \citep{macquart_2020_natur}.
 In fact, detailed studies of individual FRBs may be strongly limited by available time on other facilities, so statistical studies using archival optical/X-ray/gamma-ray survey data will be just as important as deep targeted studies of the most interesting individual sources.

-With more known FRBs, sub-dominant populations --- beyond the current repeater vs. one-off dichotomy, and the 4 burst archetypes identified in the first CHIME/FRB catalogue \citep{pleunis_2021_arxiv} --- may slowly appear.
-GRBs again provide an interesting precedent: beyond short and long gamma-ray bursts, it appears that some small fraction of observed GRBs are from magnetar flares like those seen from soft gamma-ray repeaters \citep{svinkin_2021_natur}.
-In addition to the temporal, spectral and polarimetric properties of the FRBs \citep{pleunis_2021_arxiv}, sub-populations may be identifiable based on (periodic) activity level \citep{chime_2020_natur_582}, burst energy distribution \citep{shannon_2018_natur}, local environment \citep{tendulkar_2021_apjl} and coincidence with other multi-wavelength (or multi-messenger!) events \citep{mereghetti_2020_apjl}.
+With the availability of more known FRBs, sub-dominant populations --- beyond the current repeater versus one-off dichotomy, and the 4 burst archetypes identified in the first CHIME/FRB catalogue \citep{pleunis_2021_apj} --- may slowly appear.
+GRBs again provide an interesting precedent: beyond short and long gamma-ray bursts, it appears that some small fraction of the observed GRBs are from magnetar flares like those seen from SGRs \citep{svinkin_2021_natur}.
+In addition to the temporal, spectral and polarimetric properties of the FRBs themselves \citep{pleunis_2021_apj}, sub-populations may be identifiable based on (periodic) activity level \citep{chime_2020_natur_582}, burst energy distribution \citep{shannon_2018_natur}, local environment \citep{tendulkar_2021_apjl} and coincidence with other multi-wavelength (or multi-messenger!) events \citep{mereghetti_2020_apjl}.